ellisztamas/simmiad/README.md

 ### Initial generation:

-* This simulates a population of plants at a given density on a torus (i.e. there are no edges).
-The radius of the torus is 50% longer than the length of the transect
+* This simulates a population of plants at a given density in a square habitat, which is twice as wide/long as the transect
-* Population size is determined as the number of plants needed to fill the torus given its area and population density.
+* Population size is determined as the number of plants needed to fill the habitat given its area and population density.
 * Plants are initially distributed at random throughout the habitat and assigned one of a set of unique genotypes.

 ### Simulating through time: